shopware/shopware/src/Docs/_new/1-getting-started/40-recent-updates/__categoryInfo.md

 <h3>2019-02-28: Dynamic Form Field Renderer</h3>

 <p>We have a new component for dynamic rendering of form fields.
-This component is useful whenever you want to render forms based on external configurations or user configuration(e.g. attributes).</p>
+This component is useful whenever you want to render forms based on external configurations or user configuration(e.g. custom fields).</p>

 <p><strong>Here are some examples:</strong></p>